-An IT audit is responsible for analyzing and assessing a company’s technological infrastructure to ensure processes and systems run accurately and efficiently while remaining secure and meeting compliance regulations.
-An IT auditor also identifies any IT issues that fall under the audit, specifically those related to security and risk management.
+An information technology audit is responsible for analyzing and assessing a company’s technological infrastructure to ensure processes and systems run accurately and efficiently while remaining secure and meeting compliance regulations.
+An IT auditor also identifies any information technology issues that fall under the auditing, specifically those related to security and risk management.
 If issues are identified, IT auditors are responsible for communicating their findings to others in the organization and offering solutions to improve or change processes and systems to ensure security and compliance.

 The IT auditor role

 The role of an IT auditor involves developing, implementing, testing, and evaluating audit review procedures.
-You’ll be responsible for conducting IT and IT-related audit projects using the established IT auditing standard in your organization.
+You’ll be responsible for conducting IT and IT-related audit projects using the established information technology auditing standard in your organization.
 The audit process can extend to networks, software, programs, communication systems, security systems, and any other services that rely on the company’s technological infrastructure.

 It’s an essential role for organizations that rely on technology given that one small technical error or misstep can ripple down and impact the entire company.
 IT audits are important for evaluating internal control and processes in an effort to keep the organization and its data secure from external or internal threats.

 IT audit responsibilities

 As an IT auditor, you will be responsible for running several audits of an organization’s technologies and processes.
 IT audits are also referred to as automated data processing (ADP) audits and computer audits.
 In the past, IT audits have also been labeled as electronic data processing (EDP) audits.
 Companies may also run information security (IS) audit to evaluate the organization’s security processes and risk management.
 The IT audit process is typically utilized to assess data integrity, security, development, and IT governance.

 There are several types of IT audits, including:

-- Technological innovation process: an auditing process that creates a risk profile for current and future projects with a focus on the company’s experience with those technologies and where it stands in the market
+- Technological innovation process: an audit process that creates a risk profile for current and future projects with a focus on the company’s experience with those technologies and where it stands in the market